matthieuhervouin/matthieuhervouin.github.io/_pages/cv.md

 Service
 ======
-* Represents PhD students of Dauphine in "Conseil Scientifique" (administative committee) and for "Responsabilité Social de l'université" (committee for environemental and social questions)
+* PhD deputee in the lab council and for "Responsabilité Social de l'université" (committee for environemental and social questions)